jamesward/play-auto-refresh/README.md

 * 0.0.4 - Fix failure due to multiple instances trying to use the same port
 * 0.0.5 - Bumps for Play 2.2.0 / sbt 0.13.0 and publish the sbt community repo
 * 0.0.6 - Avoid overriding settings: https://github.com/jamesward/play-auto-refresh/pull/8
+* 0.0.7 - Fix incompatibility with Play 2.2.x

 Developer Info